weifengshe/terraform-beginner-bootcamp-2023/journal/week0.md

 https://en.wikipedia.org/wiki/Shebang_(Unix)

 #### Executation considerations
-When execute the bash script we can use `./` shorthand notation to execute the bash script.
+When executing the bash script we can use `./` shorthand notation to execute the bash script.

 eg. `./bin/intall.terraform.cli`

-If we are using a script in .gitpod.yml we need to point the script to a program to interpert it.
+If we are using a script in .gitpod.yml we need to point the script to a program to interpret it.

 eg. `source ./bin/install.terraform.cli`